Thai Sojourn: Vipassana Part 2

 The main meditation hall in Prachinburi.

-During meditation, I experienced on a gut level for myself that mind and consciousness are not the same thing.
-We tend to identify so much with our mind; ‘I am feeling this’, ‘I am wanting that’, ‘I am feeling frustrated about his’, when it’s not really us, but our mind that’s leading us on.
+During meditation, I experienced on a gut level for myself that mind and consciousness are not the same things.
+We tend to identify so much with our mind; ‘I am feeling this’, ‘I am wanting that’, ‘I am feeling frustrated about his’ when it’s not really us, but our mind that’s leading us on.

 If you just slow down and take the time to observe, it’s easy to see what an animal the untamed mind can be.
 In the span of a minute, it spawns an immense number of thoughts, without even finishing one it can start another unrelated thought.
 Without being aware, our consciousness just gets strung along.